High Speed PCB Layout Guidelines: Placement Tips and Strategies

 In real-estate, the buzz word is; “location, location, location”.
-Interestingly enough, the same can be said of high speed PCB design parts placement.
+Interestingly enough, the same can be said of high speed PCB design placement.
 Although all aspects of the high speed PCB design process are important, the placement is especially so.
 Placement methods that work without a problem in a standard PCB design may not satisfy the critical signal flow requirements of a high speed design.
 For the design to work, it really is all about “location, location, location”.

 Here are some tips and strategies to consider for high speed designs.
-First, we will look at some basic placement considerations for high speed designs followed by the benefits of creating a floor-plan of the placement before any actual parts are put on the board.
+First, we will look at some basic placement considerations for high speed designs followed by the benefits of creating a floor-plan of the placement before any actual are put on the board.
 Lastly, but certainly not the least in importance, we will discuss termination resistors and where they should be placed.

 High speed PCB design part placement